 - Ask For Referrals – This one is a no brainer, but a lot of people are afraid to ask.
 Referrals take steps 3-6 out of the equation.
 Make it a point to ask every client to provide the name of two other people that can use your services every year and your business will grow.

 I am not in sales anymore as a career, but I was for 7 years.
 First, I sold industrial bags and sheeting.
 I left and started selling life and health insurance.
 In 2004 and 2005, I made over $90,000 and netted over $70,000 each year.
 Early 2006, the company that I sold most for was acquired by a foreign company and had major changes in underwriting policies.
 I saw my net income drop to $26K that year.
 I started selling concrete products in December of 2006 through April 2008.
 In 2007, I was the number one salesperson out of over 200, but it was a salary plus bonus position, so I only earned a little over $53K.
-The company did away with the bonus in April 2008, which dropped my income to salary only, which was $35,700, due to the decline in new construction.
+The company did away with the bonus in April 2008, dropping my income to salary only, which was $35,700, due to the decline in new construction.
 I left sales and returned to school to complete a degree in accounting.
 I had saved a bit up to that point, but lost $30,000 in the market in 2008/09 and cashed out the balance to pay for college without incurring any debt.
-I finished in 2010, debt-free, but savings free also.
+I finished in 2010, debt-free, but with less than $10,000 in savings.